OlajideSnazzy/web-app-cloud-devops/Day 1/README_Day1.md

 # 🚀 DevOps Project – Day 1: Setting Up a Web App in the Cloud

 ## 🔧 Project Overview
-Today marks **Day 1** of my DevOps journey, where I started laying the foundation for a CI/CD pipeline.
-The main task involved setting up a Java web application inside an EC2 instance using Maven, Java, and Visual Studio Code.
+Today, I started a DevOps project by creating a Java-based web app hosted on an EC2 instance.
+This forms the foundation for a CI/CD pipeline I'll be building over the course of 7 days.

 ---